 - 3.6 Best Travel/Portable French Press: Bodum Stainless-Steel Travel French Press Mug

+If I want to cheat, I’ll pop in a pod into my Nespresso-style coffee machine.
+I pulled out the Bialetti and the morning was saved.
 To be honest, I use the Nespresso-style coffee maker infrequently.
-It’s great if I have guests stop by or I need a quick cup and don’t want to make a full pot of coffee.
+It’s great if I have guests stop by or I need a quick cup, but I don’t like the waste the pods generate.

 Researching small French press coffee makers